mihnea-radulescu/imagefanreloaded/README.md

 * keys in Image edit view: U for undo, I for redo, R for rotate, F for flip, E for effects, S for save as, C for crop and D for downsize
 * key F for displaying Image info view
 * key R to toggle recursive folder browsing
+* key G to toggle global ordering for recursive folder browsing
 * key E for applying EXIF image orientation
 * key O for displaying Tab options view
 * keys H and F1 for displaying About view